Funds Released For Execution Of Competitive Research Programme - UrduPoint

 While Triple Helix Model will target resolving industrial issues to substitute imports and enhance value addition of indigenous goods especially exportable commodities.

-She informed that an amount of Rs. eight million will be allocated for Individual Research and Rs.
+She informed that an amount of Rs. eight million would be allocated for Individual Research and Rs.
 20 million for Consortium Research.

-Rehana Batool said this project will prove as instrumental in fostering impactful research culture in the country.
-The research conducted through this project will help address country's urgent needs through suggesting viable solutions for resolving issues.
+Rehana Batool said this project would prove as instrumental in fostering impactful research culture in the country.
+The research conducted through this project would help address country's urgent needs through suggesting viable solutions for resolving issues.